How we investigate

 • Observation visits to understand how healthcare is delivered in practice.

-• Reviewing academic and professional literature.
+• Reviewing academic and professional research and literature.

 • Speaking with national organisations and reviewing national policies.